 - Melt the butter in a large saucepan and stir in the flour.

-- Cook for 2 minutes over low heat until the flour is cooked.
+- Cook for two minutes over low heat until the flour is cooked.

 - Peel the asparagus with a vegetable peeler.